 You must update your privacy policy often

-Please remember the following important pointer: Many organisations assume that once they privacy policy is in place, the job is completed.
+Please remember the following important pointer: Many organisations assume that once their privacy policy is in place, the job is completed.
 This is a mistake.
-Every time content or services are added, or website functionalities change, there is a risk of exposing users to privacy breaches.
-It is critical to every online business that as the business changes, the policy is reviewed to see if changes to meet the new challenges are necessary.
+Whenever content or services are added or website functionalities change, there is a risk of exposing users to privacy breaches.
+It is critical for every online business to review its policy regularly as the business evolves, ensuring that any necessary changes are made to meet new challenges.

 Acceptance of the privacy policy